Ersanio/snes-assembly-book/docs/processor/repsep.md

 # Processor flags
-As seen in the [previous chapter](../processor/flags.md), the SNES supports 9 processor flags.
-There are ways to affect these processor flags, which are explained in this chapter.

 Como visto no [capítulo anterior](../processor/flags.md) o SNES suporta 9 flags do processador.
 Há formas de afetar essas flags, que serão explicadas nesse capítulo.

 ## SEP